 To read more about triplets check out our guide to musical triplets here.

 Duplets are used in compound time signatures when usually we divide the beat into three.
-To read more about duplets check out our post one musical duplets here.
+To read more about duplets check out my post on musical duplets here.

 A quintuplet is an irregular time division that tells us to play five notes in the time of four.
 You write a quintuplet by adding a number five above the notes that it applies to.